 \subsection{Closeness to Null Patterns under Correct Model Specification}

-\textit{Poisson examples.} As a valid diagnostic tool, it is essential to guarantee the closeness to the null pattern if the model is correctly specified.
+\textit{Poisson examples.} As a valid assessment tool, it is essential to guarantee the closeness to the null pattern if the model is correctly specified.
 This has been an issue for commonly used residuals including deviance and Pearson residuals when the data are highly discrete.
-We first explore the effect of the discreteness level on different residuals, i.e., $m$-asymptotics, through Poisson examples under GLMs with log link.
-The location parameter $\mu = X'\beta = \beta_0 +X_1\beta_1+X_2\beta_2$, where $X_1 \sim N(0,1)$, and $X_2$ is a dummy variable with probability of 1 as 0.7.
+We first explore the effects of the discreteness level, i.e. $m$-asymptotics, through Poisson GLM examples with a log link.
+Let the location parameter be $\mu = \beta_0 +X_1\beta_1+X_2\beta_2$, where $X_1 \sim N(0,1)$, and $X_2$ is a dummy variable with probability of 1 as 0.7.
 The covariates $X_1$ and $X_2$ are independent.
-We conduct simulations with three levels of discreteness: \begin{itemize} \item Small mean: $\beta_0 = -2, \beta_1 = 2,\beta_2=1$. \item Medium mean: $\beta_0 = 0, \beta_1 = 2,\beta_2=1$. \item Large mean: $\beta_0 = 5, \beta_1 = 2,\beta_2=1$. \end{itemize} For each of the experiments, we generate data, fit the correct regression model, and compute the residuals or surrogate empirical residual distribution function.
-We then summarize the results graphically by providing the curve of $\hat{U}(\cdot;\hat{ {\beta}})$ and the PP-plots of other types of residuals.
-Given a correct model specification, the null pattern should be along the diagonal.
+We conduct simulations with three levels of discreteness: \begin{itemize} \item Small mean: $\beta_0 = -2, \beta_1 = 2,\beta_2=1$. \item Medium mean: $\beta_0 = 0, \beta_1 = 2,\beta_2=1$. \item Large mean: $\beta_0 = 5, \beta_1 = 2,\beta_2=1$. \end{itemize} For each of the experiments, we generate data, fit the correct regression model, and compute the residuals or quasi-empirical residual distribution function.
+We then summarize the results graphically by providing the curve of $\hat{U}(\cdot;\hat{ {\bm\beta}})$ and the P-P plots of the residuals.
+Given a correct model, the null pattern should be along the diagonal.

-Figure \ref{fig:pois500} presents the results with sample size 500.
+Figure~\ref{fig:pois500} presents the results with sample size 500.
 The upper row corresponds to the small mean scenario.
-As anticipated, the deviance and Pearson residuals are far apart from normality due to small $m$, while the proposed surrogate empirical residual distribution function is much closer to the identity function.
-That is, our method provides more reliable conclusions for cases with high level of discreteness.
-When we move to the middle row corresponding to the medium mean level, our method keeps the pattern along the diagonal, and the other two residuals are getting closer to being normally distributed.
-As the mean increases to large case (lower row of Figure \ref{fig:pois500}), all three methods appear close to the null pattern.
-This also draws our attention that under the large mean, all the residuals behave similarly and equally well.
+As anticipated, the deviance and Pearson residuals are far apart from normality due to small $m$, while the proposed quasi-empirical residual distribution function is close to the identity function.
+That is, our method provides more reliable conclusions in cases with a high level of discreteness.
+When we move to the middle row corresponding to the medium mean level, our method keeps the pattern along the diagonal, and the other two residuals get closer to being normally distributed.
+As the mean increases to the large case (bottom row of Figure~\ref{fig:pois500}), all three methods appear close to the null pattern.